davewatters/bookclub-ci-pp4/README.md

 ### Heroku
+~~The live deployed site can be viewed on Heroku [HERE](https://bookclub-blog-ci-pp4.herokuapp.com)~~

-The live deployed site can be viewed on Heroku [HERE](https://bookclub-blog-ci-pp4.herokuapp.com)
+Note: The live deployed site was later migrated to Render and can be viewed [HERE](https://bookclub-ci-pp4.onrender.com).
+Just note that the following instructions are being left in this readme for now, but are specific to the methods used for the then Heroku deployment.

 The Project repository (repo) is at [https://github.com/davewatters/](https://github.com/davewatters/bookclub-ci-pp4)